jomulder/jaspBfpack/inst/help/BfpackVariances.md

 - Denotes the manual hypotheses

 #### Evidence Matrix (BFs)
-- BF matrix with the hypotheses: If the BF for H1vH2 is smaller than 1, evidence is in favor of H2, if it is larger than 1 evidence is in favor of H1
+- BF matrix with the hypotheses: If the BF for H1 vs H2 is smaller than 1, evidence is in favor of H2, if it is larger than 1 evidence is in favor of H1.
+If “Log scale” is checked, the printed BFs are on a natural logarithm scale.

-#### Posterior Model Probability
+#### Posterior Model Probabilities for the Manual Hypothesis Test
-- Provides the posterior probability for each hypothesis
+- Provides the posterior probability for each hypothesis for the manual hypothesis test.

 #### BFs: Manual Hypotheses Table
-- Equal-Complex: Quantifies the relative complexity of the equality constraints of a hypothesis (the prior density at the equality constraints in the extended Savage Dickey density ratio)
+- Equal-Complex: Not available when testing variances.
 - Order-Complex: Quantifies the relative complexity of the order constraints of a hypothesis (the prior probability of the order constraints in the extended Savage Dickey density ratio)
-- Equal-Fit: Quantifies the relative fit of the equality constraints of a hypothesis (the posterior density at the equality constraints in the extended Savage Dickey density ratio)
+- Equal-Fit: Not available when testing variances.
 - Order-Fit: Quantifies the relative fit of the order constraints of a hypothesis (the posterior probability of the order constraints in the extended Savage Dickey density ratio)
 - Equal-BF: Contains the Bayes factor of the equality constraints against the unconstrained hypothesis
 - Order-BF: Contains the Bayes factor of the order constraints against the unconstrained hypothesis